Subscribe to Updates

 How to Choose the Right SSD for Your Needs and Budget?
 SSD Tier List Reveals All

-When shopping for an SSD, there are a few things to keep in mind.
+When shopping for an SSD, there are a few things to remember.
 The most important consideration is the type of SSD you need.
 There are three main types: SATA, M.2, and PCIe.
 SATA SSDs are the most common type and will fit in most computers.
-M.2 SSDs are a newer standard with a smaller form factor and offers higher performance than SATA SSDs.
+M.2 SSDs are a newer standard with a smaller form factor and offer higher performance than SATA SSDs.
 PCIe SSDs offer the highest performance but are also the most expensive.

-Once you’ve determined the type of SSD you need, you need to decide on a budget.
+Once you’ve determined the type of SSD you need, you must decide on a budget.
 LinusTechTips has just released its complete SSD tier list after extensive testing.
 The list is based on performance and value.

 Tier S Ultra High End NVMe SSDs List

-High-end NVMe solid-state drives (SSDs) are designed to store data as quickly as possible.
-The latest list of Tier S ultra-high-end NVMe SSDs uses Phison E26 controllers and has sequential read and write speeds of about 12.5 GB/s and 10 GB/s, respectively.
+High-end NVMe solid-state drives (SSDs) are designed to store data quickly.
+The latest list of Tier S SSD uses Phison E26 controllers and has sequential read and write speeds of about 12.5 GB/s and 10 GB/s, respectively.
 This makes them some of the fastest mobile storage devices on the market.
 These new ultra-high-end NVMe SSDs are an excellent choice for users who want the best performance from their laptops or desktop computers.

 Brand and ModelController